jtnyg/public-vibe-coded/002-ChromeExtension-LinkedInFeedFilter (Prototype Only)/README.md

 - When I got back to my desk, I excitedly created the folder structure copy/pasting code to validate functionality and what do I see?
 Gemini told me a core requirement was "slated for phase 2" <-- when did we discuss this?!
 That's REALLY BAD.
 Is Gemini an overpromising, yes-man that requires infeasible levels of handholding and validation?
 <br> <img src="gemini-output.png" width="400" alt="Gemini Output" />
 - Anyways, I fired Gemini 3 Pro and went back to trusty Claude Opus.
 I gave Claude my conversation history from Gemini and Claude said: Yup, you're trying to build a chrome tab memory saver? what?
 No... so clearly something funny is going on with data ingestion.
 - Claude made a beautiful UI, and told me the code works!
 Nope.
-I have it HTML thinking it would be like the View Image project, but wow Linkedin really obfuscates its HTML with random characters strings.
+I gave it HTML thinking it would be like the View Image project, but wow Linkedin really obfuscates its HTML with random characters strings.
-- Reviewing the HTML, i saw among the sea of randomly generated div tags names like: [role="listitem"] for the post container and [data-testid="expandable-text-box"] for text, but I wasn't going to parse through all randomly generated html and figure out the regex code (+ learned scraping linkedin breaks their terms and conditions).
+- Reviewing the HTML, i saw among the sea of randomly generated div tags names like: [role="listitem"] for the post container and [data-testid="expandable-text-box"] for text.
+Claude couldn't figure it out and I wasn't going to parse through all randomly generated html and figure out the regex code (+ learned web scraping breaks linkedin's terms and conditions).
 Ah so I decided to stop.
 But, silver lining: it would be pretty useful if it worked.
 <br> [Link to Prototype of LinkedIn Post Filter Chrome Extension](https://htmlpreview.github.io/?https://github.com/jtnyg/public-vibe-coded/blob/main/002-ChromeExtension-LinkedInFeedFilter%20(Prototype%20Only)/PROTOTYPE-linkedin-filter-mockup-v3.html)
 <br> <img src="claude-output.png" width="400" alt="Claude Output" />